cyrixhero/TheOfflineBay/README.md

 ### <a href=https://theofflinebay.org>theofflinebay.org</a>

 <a href=https://theofflinebay.org>The Offline Bay</a> is an online version of our to-be-released book.
-Below are our principles.

-#### Pirate Politics
+#### Politics

 We support e-democracy, information privacy, free speech, civil rights, transparency, copyright and patent law reform, anti-corruption, and the free sharing of knowledge.

-#### Evidence Informed Policy

 We believe public policy should be decided using the best available evidence.

 #### Kopimism